-It’s one way the Council is working with our partners to help the region compete in the global economy.
+It’s one way we are working with our partners to help the region compete in the global economy.

 New data for local governments